 Oxford has it all.
 A university that dates back to the 11th century, magnificent sandstone architecture and the kind of scenery that means you can’t help but snap and share on Instagram (#nofilter).
-If you are looking for a short break within easy reach of London, it’s perfect.
-Even if you aren’t, you should go anyway.

 It’s a tough city to cover in 24 hours – there are 38 colleges and six permanent private halls in the university alone.
 They’re dotted all over the city, some closely grouped together, others further out than you ever thought possible (St Hugh’s, I’m looking at you).